On polarized K3 surfaces of genus 33: Preliminaries

 \section{Preliminaries}

 \refstepcounter{equation}

-In the present section, we recall several known notions and facts about (primitively) polarized $\mathrm{K3}$ surfaces, which will be used in the rest of the paper.\footnote{The ground field is $\mathbb{C}$.
-For (standard) notation, notions and facts employed below see \cite{griff-harr}, \cite{hartshorne-ag}, \cite{isk-prok}.} We also prove some auxiliary results.
+In the present section, we recall some notions and facts about (primitively) polarized $\mathrm{K3}$ surfaces, which will be used through the rest of the paper (see also \cite{griff-harr}, \cite{hartshorne-ag} and \cite{isk-prok} for other standard notation, notions and facts employed below).
+We also establish several auxiliary results.
+The ground field will be $\mathbb{C}$.